Three Leadership Pitfalls To Avoid

 As leaders, let’s not repeat the mistakes of the past.
-Let us grow in godliness, serve those we lead and learn more in 2018 than we ever have before.
-More importantly as Christian leaders, let’s seek the glory of God in our leadership rather than the glory of man.
+Let us grow in godliness, serve those we lead and learn more today than ever have before.
+More importantly as Christian leaders, let’s seek the glory of God in our leadership rather than our own glory.

 ver 2.1 billion people in the world own a smartphone (Source).
 From social media posts to text messages, we are able to connect to one another instantly.
 While there’s the possibility of unproductive smartphone usage, I want to look at eighteen different ways we can use our smartphone for ministry.